shuyangw/Raycaster/README.md

 ## Changelog:

 ###
+3/23/17
+Added WASD support, can now move around the map.
+Will add some sort of custom map generation next

+###
 2/14/17
 ####
 Fixed the problem with only drawing 2 lines.
 Will now correctly draw the map given a start position.